EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 Overall, the use of multiple types of well logs can provide comprehensive data about the subsurface geology and rock properties.
 This data is used to construct a detailed image of the subsurface geology and to identify potential geothermal reservoirs.
 For example, the presence of high porosity and permeability in certain rock formations can indicate the presence of a geothermal reservoir, as these properties are important for the storage and movement of hot fluids.

+In addition to identifying potential geothermal reservoirs, well log data can also be used to characterize the properties of the reservoir, such as its temperature, pressure, and fluid content.
+This information is critical for determining the feasibility and potential output of a geothermal power plant.
+For example, a high-temperature reservoir with a high fluid content and good permeability would be an ideal location for a geothermal power plant, as it would allow for the efficient extraction of heat from the reservoir and the generation of electricity.

+Well log data is also used in geothermal reservoir modeling, which involves creating a three-dimensional representation of the subsurface geology and fluid flow within the reservoir.
+This modeling can help geologists and engineers better understand the behavior of the reservoir and optimize the design and operation of a geothermal power plant.

+In conclusion, well log data plays a critical role in geothermal exploration, providing valuable information on the subsurface geology and rock properties.
+This data is used to identify potential geothermal reservoirs, characterize their properties, and model their behavior.
+The use of well log data can help to reduce the risks and costs associated with geothermal exploration and increase the efficiency and output of geothermal power plants.

  ### Geophysics (@Hagen)